Sachin & Binny Bansal: The men that brought supermarts on your finger tips

 Back at the time when Flipkart was launched, any e-commerce company faced two major difficulties.
 One was the problem of online payment gateways.
 Not many people preferred online payment and the gateways were not easy to set up.
 Flipkart tackled this problem by introducing cash on delivery and payment by card on delivery in addition to others.
 Flipkart was the first to implement the popular ‘Cash On Delivery’ facility, which every online shopping website in India offers as an option today.

 The second problem was the entire supply chain system.
-Delivering goods on time is one of the most important factor that determines the success of an ecommerce company.
-Flipkart addressed this issue by launching their own supply chain management system to deliver orders in a timely fashion.
+Delivering goods on time is one of the most important factors that determine the success of an e-commerce company.
+Flipkart addressed this issue by launching its supply chain management system to deliver orders in a timely fashion.
 Today as it stands, Sachin Bansal is the Chairman of the company and Binny Bansal is the CEO of Flipkart.

 The bigger you grow, tougher the challenges you face and harder it becomes to overcome them.
-The same falls in line for Flipkart.
-In its early stage, two major challenge encountered were to get book vendors on board with Flipkart as it didn’t have a book store and then to obtain the approval for an online based credit card payment gateway.
-The founders however faced every challenge headon !
+The same fall in line for Flipkart.
+In its early stage, two major challenges encountered were to get book vendors on board with Flipkart as it didn’t have a book store and then to obtain the approval for an online-based credit card payment gateway.
+The founders however faced every challenge head-on!
 Sachin recalls how he and Binny used to stand outside Gangaram Book Stores, Banglore and hand over Flipkart bookmarks to only those who were coming out with books in hands; to ensure that their target was correct.
 They had to make several assumptions and start slowly by building good business relations with consumers and suppliers.
 Sometimes these assumptions would turn out to be wrong and they would need to change the direction.
 But every time they committed a mistake, it taught them a lesson.